jacky-liang/jacky.io/index.md

 ## Hello!

+I'm a research scientist at [Robotics at Google](https://research.google/research-areas/robotics/), and my research focus is on foundation models for robotics.
-I'm a robotics researcher with a PhD from Carnegie Mellon University's [Robotics Institute](https://www.ri.cmu.edu/), co-advised by [Prof. Oliver Kroemer](https://www.ri.cmu.edu/ri-faculty/oliver-kroemer/) and [Prof. Maxim Likhachev](http://www.cs.cmu.edu/~maxim/).
+I received my PhD from Carnegie Mellon University's [Robotics Institute](https://www.ri.cmu.edu/), co-advised by [Prof. Oliver Kroemer](https://www.ri.cmu.edu/ri-faculty/oliver-kroemer/) and [Prof. Maxim Likhachev](http://www.cs.cmu.edu/~maxim/).
-My research focuses on enabling robust and generalizable robot manipulation by explicitly reasoning about contacts, efficiently collecting interaction data in both simulation and the real world, and incorporating structured manipulation priors into learning-based methods.
 My PhD thesis is on [Learning with Structured Priors for Robust Robot Manipulation](https://www.ri.cmu.edu/publications/learning-with-structured-priors-for-robust-robot-manipulation/).
+A recording of my PhD defense is [here](jacky.io/links/defense).

-Before joining RI I interned at NVIDIA for the [Isaac project](https://www.nvidia.com/en-us/deep-learning-ai/industries/robotics/) and worked on using GPU-accelerated physics simulations for robot learning.
+Previously, I interned at NVIDIA for the [Isaac project](https://www.nvidia.com/en-us/deep-learning-ai/industries/robotics/), applying GPU-accelerated physics simulations for robot learning.
-Before that and during my time at UC Berkeley I did research in robot grasping and manipulation with [Prof. Ken Goldberg](http://goldberg.berkeley.edu/).
+During my time at UC Berkeley, I did research in robot grasping and manipulation with [Prof. Ken Goldberg](http://goldberg.berkeley.edu/).

 In my spare time I write for and co-run [Skynet Today](https://www.skynettoday.com) and the [Last Week in AI newsletter](https://lastweekin.ai/).
 Our goal is to demystify and disseminate AI news without hype.